 One Last Checklist Before You Buy Your Historic Home

 Well, almost.
-Before you sign on the dotted line, use this handy summary checklist -- the final item in our series on buying a historic home -- to make sure you've covered all your bases.
-(We’ll be back next week with toolkits on getting you settled into your new old house.)
+Before you sign on the dotted line, use this handy summary checklist—the final item in our series on buying a historic home—to make sure you've covered all your bases.

 Here are the top 10 questions to ask yourself before putting your John Hancock on the contract:

 For example, many people who like to live in rooms filled with paintings and furniture might enjoy the richly ornamented surfaces of a Queen Anne or Second Empire-style house.
 Others who prefer minimal furnishings might be more drawn to Art Deco-style houses.
-(Parts One and Two of our architectural style toolkits will come in handy here.)
 Also, think about the numbers and types of rooms you need, and remember to look at whether or not there’s enough parking for your vehicles.